glenndmello/HugeCollections/collections-tutorial/doc/shm-ipc.md

       public void run() {
           // Loop untill a shared done event is set while(!smd.done()) {
-              // If the was interrupted while working on this transition, restart
+              // If the processor was interrupted while working on this transition
-              // from it
+              // resume it
               if (smd.stateIn(transition)) {
                   doProcess();
               }

-              // Wait for a state iteraction
+              // Wait for a state transition
               logger.info("Wait for {}", from);
               smd.waitForState(from, transition);